L-1 Visa For The U.S. | Work Visa For The USA

 2. Ongoing business activities in Germany

-3. Opening of a new office
+3. Opening a new office in the U.S.

 What are the requirements for the L-1 visa applicant?

-1. Managerial position
+1. Executive position

 2. Specialized knowledge

-3. Duration of the activity and full-time employment
+3. Duration of employment and full-time employment

 All requirements must be fulfilled when submitting the petition

-It should be borne in mind that all the factual requirements that must be met for the petition to be approved must be in place at the time the petition is submitted.
-If documents, evidence or information are missing, the USCIS will usually request them (request for evidence), but no opportunities will be granted to first create the additional necessary conditions.
+It should be noted that all factual requirements that must be met in order for the petition to be approved must be in place at the time the petition is filed.
+If documents, evidence, or information are missing, USCIS will usually request them (request for evidence), but there is no possibility of fulfilling the additional requirements at a later date.

-For example, if the U.S. company is based in one U.S. state but the petitioner intends to do business in a different U.S. state, both the state permits must have been granted and an office must already have been leased when the petition is filed.
-If the applicant forgot to submit the tenancy agreement, this can usually be submitted at a later date.
-If, however, the applicant forgot to conclude such a contract, it is not helpful to quickly achieve this and send it after the petition has been received.
-An entirely new petition must be submitted.
+For example, if the U.S. company is established in one U.S. state but the applicant is to operate in another U.S. state, both the state permit must have been granted and an office must have been rented when the petition is submitted.
+If the rental agreement was forgotten, it can usually be submitted later.
+However, if you forgot to sign one, it won't help to quickly make up for it and send it after the petition has been received.
+A completely new petition would have to be submitted.

-• The U.S. company or group employs at least 1,000 workers in the USA.
+• The U.S. company or U.S. group employs at least 1,000 people in the U.S.

 Family members and L-1 visa

 Do you have questions about the L-1 visa for the USA?
-Our specialized attorneys will assist you in choosing the right visa and in carrying out the necessary application procedure.
-Please contact us for an appointment with our expert Attorney Thomas Schwab via e-mail (info@visum-usa.com) or by telephone (+49 69 76 75 77 85 26).
+Our specialized attorneys will help you choose the right visa and guide you through the necessary application process.

 Note: If you already know that an L-1 visa is the right visa for you and you therefore do not need a (fee-based) initial consultation, you can also commission us directly with the application for an L-1 visa!